Morlocks (Swedish band): History

+In 2010, the band performed at the Parkbühne Wuhlheide venue at Wave Gotik Treffen in Leipzig, Germany, as well as at the ElektroStat Festival in Oslo, Norway, and held a summer tour in Finland alongside the Finnish gothic metal act Vergil.
+In 2011, Morlocks self-released their album The Outlaw of Fives, marking a thematic shift toward Steampunk aesthetics and Discordian philosophy.

-In 2011, Morlocks was contacted by the German-based industrial rock band KMFDM who had heard some of Morlocks' demo recordings, and after some correspondence a collaboration was started.
-First out was a Morlocks Mix of Krank, appearing on the Amnesia single (Metropolis Records) in 2012.
-The song The Mess You Made was co-written by Sascha Konietzko and Morlocks and appears on KMFDM's album of 2013, KUNST, with lead vocals by J.Strauss and guitars by Innocentius Rabiatus and Jules Hodgson.
+In 2011, Morlocks were contacted by the German industrial rock band KMFDM, whose members had heard some of Morlocks' demo recordings.
+After subsequent correspondence, a collaboration began.
+The first result was a Morlocks mix of "Krank", which appeared with the single "Amnesia" (Metropolis Records) in 2012.
+The song "The Mess You Made" was co-written by Sascha Konietzko and Morlocks and appeared on KMFDM's 2013 album Kunst, featuring lead vocals by Strauss and guitars by Innocentius Rabiatus and Jules Hodgson.

-After a record deal with German label Echozone in 2012, The Outlaw of Fives was re-released and distributed all over Europe.
+After signing with the German label Echozone in 2012, The Outlaw of Fives was re-released and distributed across Europe.

-In 2013, bass player/vocalist/multi instrumentalist Lamashtu became a part of the ensemble, and there was much rejoicing.

-Later the same year, Morlocks appeared on the compilation Their Music, Our Lives, a tribute to the Slovenian band Borghesia, covering their song Young Prisoners.
-In 2018, they also recorded a cover version of The Lake (originally released by Swedish black metal pioneers Bathory in 1996), in typical Morlocks neo-classical/industrial style.
+In 2013, bass player, vocalist, and multi-instrumentalist Lamashtu joined the band.
+Later that year, Morlocks appeared on the compilation Their Music, Our Lives, a tribute to the Slovenian band Borghesia, covering their song "Young Prisoner".
+In 2018, they also recorded a cover version of "The Lake" (originally released by the Swedish black metal band Bathory in 1996), arranged in Morlocks' neo-classical/industrial style.

-During the pesky global lockdown in 2021, Morlocks (now a trio again) dug up their gear, wiped off the rust, wrote a bunch of new songs to pass the time, summoned the appropriate jinns and recorded their third full length album Praise the Iconoclast.

-The album, with Swedish dark electro queen Karin My, Heljarmadr of Grá/Dark Funeral and long time co-conspirator Sascha Konietzko on guest vocals, was finished in the spring of 2023 and almost immediately picked up by US label Metropolis Records for release to the masses in October the same year.

-A video of the song Dicks in Tanks (feat.
-Heljarmadr) was published on YouTube as a teaser.
+In 2021, during the global lockdown caused by the COVID-19 pandemic, Morlocks, now a trio, wrote new material and recorded their third album, Praise the Iconoclast.
+The album, featuring guest vocals by Karin My, Heljarmadr of Grá/Dark Funeral, and longtime collaborator Sascha Konietzko, was completed in early 2023 and released through the American label Metropolis Records in October, 2023.
+A video for the song "Dicks in Tanks" (featuring Heljarmadr) was released on YouTube as a promotional single.

-In 2024, Morlocks joined industrial legends KMFDM as a supporting act on the latter's 40th years anniversary tours in the USA.
-Touring for that long did not sit well with Lamashtu, who then decided to quit.
+In 2024, Morlocks joined KMFDM as a supporting act on the latter's 40th anniversary tour in the United States.
+Following the tour, Lamashtu left the group.

+Founding member and lead vocalist Johann Strauss died on March 1, 2026.